 One of the solutions some companies are testing include spacing out the payment over time and conditioning the payment to the therapy working.
 For example, Spark Therapeutics has set up a payment scheme for Luxturna in the US that is based on the outcome of the gene therapy.
 The company will offer partial refunds depending on whether the therapy works in the short term (30-90 days) or the long term (30 months).

 The future is now

 In the coming years, we can expect more and more examples of gene therapy for blindness to enter the market and start providing curative solutions for many patients in need.
-As technology advances, new technologies that make it work better, be safer and cost less will surely arrive.
-One of the most expected technologies is CRISPR-Cas9, a tool that has revolutionized the world by making gene editing much simpler than ever.
+One of the most anticipated technologies is CRISPR-Cas9, a tool that has revolutionized the world by making gene editing much simpler than ever.